surendraSinghKamboj/todo-mern-stack/README.md

-# todo-mern-stack this the backend code for todo app
+# todo-mern-stack this is the backend code for todo app